How to unlock a BitLocker USB drive or external hard drive

-Protecting the data on your flash drive using BitLocker drive encryption is a smart move to ensure that your personal information is not available to anyone who gets their hands on your drive.
-While it does take a while to encrypt the data, after the initial setup, you will have no trouble using your encrypted drive.
-By entering the password you configured, you can unlock it for regular use in a matter of seconds to have full access to view, copy and edit your data.
-Read on to learn everything you'll need to know to work with your encrypted drive.
+Protecting the data on your external hard drive or USB memory stick with BitLocker To Go is a smart move to ensure that your files are not available to anyone who gets their hands on your drive.
+While it does take a while for BitLocker To Go to encrypt the data, after the initial setup, you should have no trouble using the encrypted drive.
+All you have to do is to unlock it by entering the BitLocker password that you have set initially.
+Here's how the process works:

 Step 1.
 Plug in the encrypted BitLocker drive (USB, external hard drive, pen drive, etc.)